 Nonqualified deferred compensation (Section 409A) income.
 Include in box 7 the amount of all deferrals (plus earnings) reported in box 15b that are includible in gross income because the NQDC plan fails to satisfy the requirements of section 409A.
 These amounts generally are subject to self-employment tax and are also subject to a substantial additional tax under section 409A that is reported on the nonemployee's Form 1040.
-See Notice 2005-1, which is available on page 274 of Internal Revenue Bulletin 2005-2 at www.irs.gov/pub/irs-irbs/irb05-02.pdf.
+See Regulations sections 1.409A-1 through 1.409A-6.